darthoctopus/mesa-notes/MESA_notes.md

 **1. Propagation diagram**

 For the provided model, construct a propagation diagram as above.
-How does it differ from that of the two stellar models?
+How does it differ from that of the three stellar models?

 **2. Ionization zones**